 My research in political and constitutional theory has been motivated by a central question: in what ways can law and adjudication sustain the plurality of politics.
-I am interested in the ways judicial interventions can do more than merely constrain political choices and instead, through their reasoning and composition, illuminate the stakes and possibilities of politics itself.
+I am interested in the ways judicial interventions can do more than merely constrain political choices and instead, through their reasoning and composition, illuminate new stakes and possibilities of political life.
 Theorizing this form of judicial intervention is particularly needed today—as an essential part of defending the rule of law, the separation of powers, and the international legal order from the insular pressures of nativist, xenophobic populism.

 My current work on these issues spans three main areas of inquiry: